Last updated 07/31/2023

 Federally Qualified Health Center and Rural Health Clinics

 For the provision of services defined in Titles XIX and XXI and provided through an FQHC or RHC, an “encounter” is defined as a face-to-face or telephone contact between a health care professional and an eligible OHP client within a 24-hour period ending at midnight, as documented in the client’s medical record.
-See rule for limitations for telephone contacts that qualify as encounters.
+Section (4) of this rule outlines limitations for telephone contacts that qualify as encounters.
 For purposes of this rule, a face-to-face “encounter” includes services provided via a synchronous two-way audiovisual link between a patient and a provider per OAR 410-130-0610.

 Live Video